-The Gifted & Talented Program provided by Rock Hill Schools consist of a series of programs to meet the needs of gifted & talented students in grades 3-12.
+The Gifted & Talented Program provided by Rock Hill Schools consists of a series of programs to meet the needs of gifted & talented students in grades 3-12.
 We offer programs and services that match the unique characteristics and needs of high achieving students.

--Gifted and talented students have the right to an appropriate education, one grounded in the recognition of their individual differences and unique learning needs
+-Gifted and talented students have the right to an appropriate education, one grounded in the recognition of their individual differences and unique learning needs.

 -Gifted and talented students must be taught using a curriculum that is responsive to their individual strengths and learning styles.